 There is plenty to keep track of as sports betting legality and launch dates continue to update.
 Although the bill was passed on June 23rd of 2021, it came into full effect in August and has since opened up a multibillion-dollar market to the entire country.

 Sports betting in British Columbia

-Before 2021 is out, not only will single-game betting be legal in British Columbia, but it will also go live across Canada.
+On August 27, 2021, British Columbia became one of seven Canadian provinces to offer single-game sports betting.
+Before 2021 was out, not only single-game betting was legal in British Columbia, but it went also live across Canada.
 Provinces like Ontario lead the way in Canadian sports betting as it rapidly grows to coincide with the already gigantic U.S. market.

 Increased options for legal sports betting in British Columbia include bets on races, fights, single sport events, and other athletic contests.
 Both provincial governments and licensed individuals have access to offer bets on these event types across Canada.

 Existing BC sports betting market